matyaslagos/analogy-based-models-of-language/README.md

 # Analogy-based models of language
-Repository for implementing and experimenting with analogy-based theories of syntax and morphology.
+Repository for describing, implementing and experimenting with analogy-based theories of syntax and morphology.